 - How many versions are they delivering (radio, CD, streaming, etc.)?

 Evaluate your project and budget

 Now, taking this into consideration, evaluating the project is important.
-If this is a personal project to share with friends and family, then hiring a pro engineer at $1000 per song is ridiculous.
-If the goal is trying to make it in the industry, hiring a pro engineer will ensure the track is competitive.
+If this is a personal project to share with friends and family, then hiring a pro engineer at $1000 per song is not recommended.
+If the goal is trying to make it in the industry, however, hiring a pro engineer will ensure the track is competitive.

 What kind of career opportunities are available for mixing engineers?